 If you have it in so many places, it’s very difficult and the worst part is this will affect the next generations.
 Our preliminary results show the exposure in women of childbearing age and these future mothers will transmit the mercury to their children.
 This public health problem will be inherited by future generations.

-What country has the highest rate of illegal mining in the region?
+What country has the highest rate of illicit mining in the region?

-Peru is the country that has the highest rates of illegal mining in the region, especially by artisanal mining.
+Peru is the country that has the highest rates of illicit mining in the region, especially by artisanal mining.
 Colombia also has a lot of this mining, which results in lost forests, but more in the coast than in the Amazon.
-There are artisanal and illegal mining operations in every country, in Surinam, in Guyana, in Brazil, but unfortunately the problem is most acute in Peru.
+There are artisanal and illicit mining operations in every country, in Surinam, in Guyana, in Brazil, but unfortunately the problem is most acute in Peru.